RocketsAreNostalgic/ran-plugin-library/inc/FeaturesAPI/readme.md

 -   Checks that the feature has implemented the `Registerable` interface
 -   Creates a new instance of the `FeatureController`
--   Iterates over all the implemented interfaces looking for any Accessories † which should be called on the `FeatureController`
+-   Iterates over all the implemented interfaces, looking for any Accessories † which should be called on the `FeatureController`
 -   Instantiates the feature by calling its `init()` method

 ### `load($slug_id)`

-The `load(FeatureContainer)` takes a feature and checks that it is not in the registry and if not, adds it and immediately invokes it.
+The `load(FeatureContainer)` takes a feature and checks that it is not in the registry, and, if not, adds it and immediately invokes it.

 ### `get_registery()`